When you’re setting up your company you’re asked to appoint a company secretary. But what is a company secretary and why do you need one?

 You can name one of your directors as a company secretary on your initial paperwork at company formation stage and then outsource the role to a professional company secretarial service.
 In this example, the name of the secretary does not change, but the tasks associated with it are taken care of professionally.

 This option is often chosen by directors who realise that the role has quite a bit of responsibility attached.
 They realise the role is beyond the experience or skill (or time available) of the individual named.
-When you consider that it is also a legal responsibility of the directors to ensure that the secretary is sufficiently qualified for the position, this is a good option.
+It is also the legal responsibility of the directors to ensure that the secretary is sufficiently qualified for the position.
+Outsourcing your company secretary is a good option for this reason.

 This service means that company directors have a professional who they can rely on for guidance on directors’ statutory duties under the law.

 Assign a director within the company to undergo training or familiarise themselves with the duties of a company secretary.
 If you are sure that the person appointed to the role has a full understanding of the requirements of the role and the consequences for the company, this option will save you on fees.

 If this director/company secretary has too much work cut out for them, you can always change your company secretary to one of the options above.
 There is no requirement that says your company secretary needs to remain so – you are entitled to change your officers as you see fit.

 There is no requirement for a company secretary to be formally qualified.
 The person will need to ensure that they advise the directors of their obligations, maintain statutory registers.
 Also, they will prepare and file annual returns with the Companies Registration Office and other requirements.

 Accountant Online’s Company Secretarial Service

 Accountant Online has a Company Secretarial and Compliance Service package which is designed for limited companies and includes all of the essential requirements you need to take care of in order to keep your company compliant with regulations at just €299 + VAT per year.